theislab/nicheformer/README.md

 pip install -e .
 ```
 ## Nicheformer data
-We additionally provide a separate data repository that can be used to download and preprocess all publically available datasets used in the Nicheformer pretraining and for downstream tasks.
-Examplary scripts for accessing the datasets from the SpatialCorpus-110M are avaiable at https://github.com/theislab/nicheformer-data.
+We provide examplary data loading scripts in the data subdirectory that can be used as templates for loading the spatial omics datasets and datasets retreived from GEO.

+## Pretraining weights
+We provide the Nicheformer pretraining weights on Mendeley data, they can be downloaded from [here](https://data.mendeley.com/preview/87gm9hrgm8?a=d95a6dde-e054-4245-a7eb-0522d6ea7dff).

 ## Contact